srihari11235/SmartContract-SimpleStorage/README.md

 # Ethers Simple Storage

-This repo has the code written as part of the [course](https://www.youtube.com/watch?v=gyMwXuJrbJQ), with personall comments added for better understanding.
+This repo has the code written as part of the [course](https://www.youtube.com/watch?v=gyMwXuJrbJQ), with personal comments added for better understanding.

 Following topics are covered.